In the US, consumers already prefer buying online than in a brick and mortar store. Over half of shoppers say they’d rather purchase with their mouse.

 This Nomatic ecommerce ad draws your attention immediately using autoplay video in a big player, right in the middle of your news feed.
 Each frame is exactly what you want from product images: an informational look at all the ins and outs and angles of the product.
 Above, copy uses social proof to showcase popularity by claiming the product crowdsourced almost three million dollars, and even gets playful with an emoji.
 Then, it gives viewers a way to claim it while letting them know it ships worldwide.

 Even though it has a lot to compete with on the page, this Samsung YouTube banner ad draws our eyes with sheer size and autoplay video.
 Spanning the entire page, this video gives us a close-up look at all the angles of the product.
 To the right, an image of the phone with “5G” overlaid lets us know it comes complete with the newest “HyperFast” tech, and the copy next to that makes it clear.
 Below, a blue CTA button — standing out as the only blue element on the page — gives visitors a place to click when they want to learn more.

 After both a higher-level and more specific look at ecommerce ads, it’s clear they’re becoming more popular and effective with today’s marketing strategies.
 With the help of the newest ad techniques and formats, ecommerce sales will grow by one and a half trillion in the next two years.
-Learn more opportunities to grow ecommerce revenue in the Instapage Marketing Optimizations ebook here.
+To learn more ways to generate conversions with relevant, personalized ad campaigns, get an Instapage Enterprise demo here.